-For FY2022 the system's commercial excess insurance was provided through United Educators, an insurance company known for insuring higher education institutions.
-The system purchases public liability and board legal liability with limits of \$30 million per occurrence/claim and \$30 million aggregate.
-The retentions are \$500,000 per occurrence and \$1 million per claim, respectively.
+For FY2024, the system's commercial excess insurance was provided through United Educators, an insurance company known for insuring higher education institutions.
+The system purchases public liability insurance with a \$30 million per occurrence limit and \$34.5 million general aggregate, subject to a \$500,000 self-insured retention.
+In addition, the system purchases board legal liability insurance with a \$30 million occurrence/ aggregate limit, subject to a \$1 million self-insured retention.
 Defense costs are included within each policy's limits of liability.

-Cost of risk transfer: \$2, 779,152
+Cost of risk transfer: \$ 3,244,455